gabriellapizzuto/gabriellapizzuto.github.io/_pages/about.md

 # Most Recent News

+(08/2023) I have been awarded the prestigious [Royal Academy of Engineering Research Fellowship](https://raeng.org.uk/news/academy-announces-latest-research-fellowship-awardees)!

 (08/2023) Aaron will be presenting [our paper on multimodal sensing for laboratory tasks](https://arxiv.org/pdf/2307.00671.pdf) at [IEEE CASE](https://case2023.org/).

+(08/2023) I have started my new position as a Lecturer (Asssistant Professor) in Robotics and Chemistry Automation at the University of Liverpool!

 (07/2023) I gave an invited talk at KCL's ML/RL Group within the Department of Informatics on __Creating the Next Generation of Intelligent Robotic Assistants__.